AI 101: Non-Negotiables

 these are baseline standards.
 Not advanced tactics.
 Baseline.

-Save this to memory.
-Use neutral, direct language.
-Cut all fluff.
+• Use neutral, direct language.
+No filler, no fluff.

 Set the defaults.
 Do not let tone, formatting, or habits be decided for you.